OctopusDeploy/docs/docs/security/authentication/azure-ad-authentication.md

 2. Choose **Users and groups** and select **Add user** to create a new role assignment.

 3. Select the users which you would like to assign roles to.
-Next, under **Select Role** specify one of the AppRoles that you added to the App registration manifest.
+Next, under **Select Role**, specify one of the AppRoles that you added to the App registration manifest.

   ![Editing App registration users role](images/aad-edit-app-registration-users-role.png "width=500")

 4. To save your changes, select the **Assign** button.

 :::hint
 If you only have one Role it will be automatically assigned.
-If you have **multiple** Roles a popup will appear when you click the **Assign** button so you can select the Role to assign.
+If you have **multiple** Roles, a popup will appear when you click the **Assign** button so you can select the Role to assign.
 :::

 ## Configure Octopus Server

-### Get the client ID and issuer
+### Get the client ID and Issuer

 There are two values you will need from the Azure AD configuration to complete the Octopus configuration: the **Client ID** and **Issuer**.

 #### Using the Azure portal

-In the Azure portal, you can get the **Application ID** in your App's Overview page. is your **Client ID**, and the **Directory ID** is also listed here and this is the **Client ID**
+In the Azure portal, you can get the **Application ID** on your App's Overview page. is your **Client ID**, and the **Directory ID** is also listed here and this is the **Client ID**

   ![Getting the App registration](images/aad-get-app-registration-id.png "width=500")

-### Setting the client ID and issuer in Octopus Deploy
+### Setting the client ID and Issuer in Octopus Deploy

 :::success
 Your **Client ID** should be a GUID.

-Your **Issuer** should be a URL like `https://login.microsoftonline.com/GUID` where the GUID is a special GUID identifying your Azure Active Directory tenant.
+Your ** Issuer** should be a URL like `https://login.microsoftonline.com/GUID` where the GUID is a particular GUID identifying your Azure Active Directory tenant.
 :::

 Once you have those values, run the following from a command prompt in the folder where you installed Octopus Server: